5 Things You Need for Team Building to Actually Work

 - Team building works when you use self-accountable communication

-- Effective team building includes being specific communication
+- Effective team building includes being specific with communication

 - Making Team building a part of regular routine ensures it sticks